bgoober/Disburser/README.md

 # Disburser

 This contract is originally designed to be a registered x/feeshare withdraw address, and therefore receive fees in denominations supported by the x/feeshare module for that chain.
-It is designed for teams apps where ownership and contributions ideally remain unchanged from then-on.
+It is designed for a team's app where ownership and contributions ideally remain unchanged from then-on.
 The contract is non-migratable, and ideally non-mutable upon creation.

 During instantiation, a set of benefactor addresses and their associated weights--which can also be thought of as shares or % ownership of the related fee-generating contract--are provided.